-- 1. They are to allow a service animal to accompany its owner/handler at all times and in all places on campus, except where animals are specifically prohibited. - 2.
-They are not to touch or pet a service animal unless invited to do so. - 3.
-They are not to feed a service animal. - 4.
-They are not to startle a service animal, deliberately.
+- They are to allow a service animal to always accompany its owner/handler and in all places on campus, except where animals are specifically prohibited. - They are not to touch or pet a service animal unless invited to do so. - They are not to feed a service animal. - They are not to startle a service animal, deliberately.

-- 5. They are not to separate or to attempt to separate an owner/ handler from his or her service animal. - 6.
-They are not to inquire for details about the owner's disabilities.
-The nature of a person's disability is a private matter. - 5.
-Members of the College Community with Conflicting Health Conditions
+- They are not to separate or to attempt to separate an owner/ handler from his or her service animal. - They are not to inquire for details about the owner's disabilities.
+The nature of a person's disability is a private matter.

+Members of the College community with conflicting health conditions: